 bass, coming from the extremely rigid rectangular shaped armwand.

 d Skilled hand assembly does not simply mean “combining

 the constituent parts by hand”.
 Skilled hand assembly involves

-measurement, adjustment and hand-fitting to produce optimal
+measurement, adjustment and hand-fitting to produce an optimal

 interface between machined surfaces.
 Once completed, the fitment